T1taniumF0rge-Industries-Inc/Software/.github/PULL_REQUEST_TEMPLATE.md

 ## Terms and license

 This repository and all of its projects are licensed under the terms of the [BSD 3-Clause License](https://github.com/GamerSoft24/Software/blob/Main/LICENSE).
-- [ ] By contributing to this repository, you agree to follow the terms and conditions of our [license](https://github.com/GamerSoft24/Software/blob/Main/LICENSE).
+- [ ] By contributing to this repository, you agree to follow the terms and conditions of our [license](https://github.com/GamerSoft24/Software/blob/Main/LICENSE), as well as any and all warranty disclaimers.
+Read the [README file](/README.md) for more information.

 ## Code of Conduct

 - [ ] By contributing to this repository, you agree to abide by our [Code of Conduct](https://github.com/GamerSoft24/Software/blob/Main/CODE_OF_CONDUCT.md).

+## Contributing Guidelines

+- [ ] By contributing to this repository, you agree to abide by our [Contributing Guidelines](/CONTRIBUTING.md)